dacooderr/Windows-and-Linux-Optimization/readme.md

 ## Steam Launch Options
   - `-threads x` Adjust the amount of threads the game uses.
 Replace with your thread count -1 or try half your thread count.
 You can open Task Manager and check your thread count there.
   - `-high` Tells windows to run your game in High Priority mode.
   - `-vulkan` Makes the game run under Vulkan rendering pipeline.
+(Using this with an AMD GPU, may wield much better FPS in most games.)
   - `-dx11` Makes the game run under DX11 rendering pipeline.
+(Using this with an Nvidia GPU, may wield much better FPS in most games.)

 **<ins>Improve 1%/0.1% Lows and Input Latency</ins>**: